IBM/customized-deployable-architecture/da customization tutorials/4 - extending a da/README.md

 Key points of this scenario are as follows:
 1.  a deployable architecture is deployed as a dependency.
 It provides a basis for additional building blocks to be deployed.
 2.  an "extension" deployable architecture deploys a workload onto the dependent landscape.
+3.  the extension illustrates how a technology like Ansible might be used in conjunction with terraform to deploy an application, in this case Apache webserver.

 Illustrated here are simple practices for developing the deployable architectures that will allow an extension to leverage a dependency.